axelvaldez/radical-companies/_posts/0-radical-inspiration-and-discovery/2023-06-30-radical-inspiration-and-discovery.markdown

    <p><span class='_quotespan'>But <span class='_paradigm'>Fiat</span> it&rsquo;s a car.</span> And, indeed, FIAT as an acronym is the name of an Italian automobile car manufacturer that stands for <em>Fabbrica Italiana Automobili Torino</em>.
 Thus the acronym.</p>
    <p>But what does <em>the word</em> <span class='_paradigm'>Fiat</span> mean?</p>
    <p><span class='_paradigm'>Fiat</span> is an honest-to-goodness word that means <span class='_quotespan'>because I say so.</span> <span class='_paradigm'>Fiat</span> money, for  example, is worth what each nation says it is (plus or minus what investors will pay for it).
 Money used to be an equivalent to gold, but that stopped in the 1970s.
 Now it is because the country says so (and nominally its economy).</p>
-   <p>In the context of giving orders, the phrase additionally carries an implied threat: or else. "<em>Move those boxes from there to over there&hellip;  because I say so&hellip; or else).</em>&rdquo;</p>
+   <p>In the context of giving orders, the phrase additionally carries an implied threat: or else. <span class='_quotespan'>Move those boxes from there to over there&hellip;  because I say so&hellip; or else).</span></p>

   <h2>The System</h2>
    <p>We live in a <span class='_paradigm'>Fiat</span> environment, or more accurately, a <span class='_paradigm'>Fiat</span> system.
-Some people do not like the word system associated with their lives, and that is understandable. &ldquo;<em>My life is not limited by any system, I shape it however I want to.</em>&rdquo; Maybe &ldquo;ecology&rdquo; is more your thing, but an ecology is a system, too.</p>
+Some people do not like the word system associated with their lives, and that is understandable. <span class='_quotespan'>My life is not limited by any system, I shape it however I want to.</span> Maybe &ldquo;ecology&rdquo; is more your thing, but, alas, an ecology is a system, too.</p>
    <p>We created the <span class='_paradigm'>Fiat</span> system and we uphold it.
 You have a boss, within the <span class='_paradigm'>Fiat</span> system.
 And within the <span class='_paradigm'>Fiat</span> system, you work for a wage, but the wealth that you help create goes to the owner of the business you work for, not yourself.
 These are elements of the <span class='_paradigm'>Fiat</span> system that we created, we live in, and we uphold.</p>
    <p>Worse, the <span class='_paradigm'>Fiat</span> system is based on,</p>
     <ul>